Coronary Angiogram CT

 What Happens During my Coronary Angiogram CT?

-• The technologist will also start an IV in your arm vein to administer a contrast agent.
+- The technologist will also start an IV to administer a contrast agent.

-• The technologist will ask you to hold your breath for 10 to 15 seconds while we scan your coronary arteries.
-Your calcium score will be recorded, followed by a test bolus.
+- The technologist will ask you to hold your breath for 10 to 15 seconds while we scan your coronary arteries.
+Your calcium score will be recorded, followed by a test bolus of IV contrast.

-• After the CT scan is complete, one of our radiologists will review the results and send a detailed report to your doctor.
-We try our best to send the results as soon as possible, usually within one business day.
+- After the CT scan is complete, one of our radiologists will review the results and send a detailed report to your doctor within a couple of business days.

 Duration